Elijah-Dangerfield/SentimentAnalysis/README.md

 ##### Training Accuracy: 100% , Testing Accuracy: 83%

+### test_final_cnn
+This files uses the parameters found in cnn_splits to train a model using the IMDB review dataset of 25k reviews.
+A 75/25 training test split gave these results:

+##### Training Accuracy: 99% .
+Testing Accuracy:  88%

 ## Results so far
-##### Using the best performing randomly searched hyperparameters, GloVe's word embeddings, keras embedding feature and a Convolutional Neural Net: 83% accuracy on 25% of the full data set (687 reviews).
+##### Using the best performing randomly searched hyperparameters, GloVe's word embeddings, keras embedding feature and a Convolutional Neural Net: 83% accuracy on 25% of the combined smaller data sets (687 reviews) and 88% accuracy on 25% of the IMDB data set.
 I would like to think with more data and other methods we could obtain better results.